Dreams of silver: the color in which your life hears fine lunar signals

 Silver is one of the most mysterious colors of dreaming.
 It is a kin of white, but cooler and more noble.
 A kin of grey, but more living and bright.
 It can be recognized in moonlight, in jewelry, in frost, on a glass surface, in grey hair, in antique objects.
 When the psyche shows you silver, it turns to the fine, non-solar part of your life: to intuition, to the feminine in its mature form, to reflection, to a coolish nobility, to the ability to see in twilight.
 Silver in a dream does not shout, but it hears.

 You dream of moonlight: a silver strip on water, a lunar trail, the lighting of a night landscape.
 Everything is coolish, transparent, quiet.
-In the body — a particular wary calm: there is something fine here, and it matters not to startle it.
+A particular wary calm lives in the body: there is something fine here, and it matters not to startle it.

-Your Healer speaks here — the part that knows that under moonlight what falls silent under sunlight can be heard.
-Such a dream often comes when in your reality it especially matters to be attentive to the fine: to intuition, to the body’s signals, to the feelings of those close, to your own dreams.
-The Healer shows: you have lunar sight; do not take it for “just sensitivity.”
+Beneath this gleam your Healer rests — the part that knows that under moonlight what falls silent under sunlight can be heard.
+Such a dream often comes when, in your reality, it especially matters to be attentive to the fine: to intuition, to the body’s signals, to the feelings of your loved ones, to your own dreams.
+The Healer shows you that you have lunar sight; do not take it for “just sensitivity.”

-If the lunar path is clear — your intuitive line is now open, and it is worth walking it, even if the rational part doubts and demands proof.
-If the water is quiet and transparent — your inner space is ready for a quiet inner conversation, and it is worth not interrupting this readiness with noise.
-If someone stands with you — there is a person in reality with whom this quiet depth is possible, and it is worth not missing them in the chase after “useful contacts.”
-If you are drawn simply to look — this is the right answer; moonlight does not require actions, it works on its own if you do not get in the way.
+If the lunar path is clear, your intuitive line is now open — walk it, even if the rational part doubts and demands proof.
+If the water is quiet and transparent, your inner space is ready for a quiet inner conversation — do not interrupt this readiness with noise.
+If someone stands with you, there is a person in your reality with whom this quiet depth is possible — do not miss them in the chase after “useful contacts.”
+If you are drawn simply to look, this is the right answer; moonlight does not require actions, it works on its own if you do not get in the way.
 When the silver path narrows into a single round face on the surface, the dream becomes the moon reflected in water.

 Ask yourself: “Which fine ‘lunar’ signals — intuitive, bodily, nocturnal — am I now hearing, and do I give them room in my decisions?”